microsoft/antares/README.md

 print('The result of tensor `%s` is:\n%s' % (result.id, result))
 ```

-If you want the operator you just extended to run more efficiently, you can take a look at "How to Tune Expressions" section below.

 # Documentation for Other Advanced Examples:

 For more syntax usage or examples, please follow documentation here: [Antares IR & Examples](AntaresIR.md)